Give your simulator superpowers

 Adding dependencies to your package

-It’s likely that you want to add external dependencies to your Swift package.
-You can do this by making use of the dependencies property of the package and referencing the dependency in the targets you’d like to have access to it.
+You likely want to add external dependencies to your Swift package.
+You can do this by using the package’s dependencies property and referencing the dependency in the targets you’d like to have access to.

 For example, we could add the Mocker framework as a dependency for our test target: